 about allison henry

-With a background in politics, law, public policy and advocacy, Allison Henry has almost two decades of proven experience in innovative strategic thinking, developing productive relationships, driving campaigns and achieving public policy outcomes.
+With a background in politics, law, public policy and advocacy, Allison Henry has two decades of proven experience in innovative strategic thinking, undertaking high quality research, developing productive stakeholder relationships, driving campaigns and achieving public policy outcomes.

 Working nationally, Allison lives in the Northern Rivers region of New South Wales.